YC Faculty

 Biography

 Robert Allen is a keyboardist and singer-songwriter based in the Bay Area, performing under the stage name Robert “Neutron” Sound.
-He graduated cum laude in 2017 from Berklee College of Music, where he majored in jazz composition.
-During 2016, he joined Canadian singer-songwriter and fellow Berklee alum Mr. Grizzly’s band on two tours of the U.S. and Canada.
-Robert has been accompanying YC classes since 2019.
+He graduated cum laude in 2017 from Berklee College of Music, majoring in jazz composition, and currently plays with jazz/Americana group Black Market Blues.
+Robert has been accompanying classes at the YC since 2019.

 Credits